gto76/python-cheatsheet/README.md

  +-- SystemExit                   # Raised by the sys.exit() function.
  +-- KeyboardInterrupt            # Raised when the user hits the interrupt key (ctrl-c).
  +-- Exception                    # User-defined exceptions should be derived from this class.
-      +-- ArithmeticError         # Base class for arithmetic errors.
+      +-- ArithmeticError         # Base class for arithmetic errors such as ZeroDivisionError.
-      |    +-- ZeroDivisionError  # Raised when dividing by zero.
       +-- AssertionError          # Raised by `assert <exp>` if expression returns false value.
       +-- AttributeError          # Raised when object doesn't have requested attribute/method.
       +-- EOFError                # Raised by input() when it hits an end-of-file condition.